I-2-8-20.Decision Writing Instructions

 Last Update: 3/10/16 (Transmittal I-2-167)

-Include instructions relating to the “B” and “C” criteria for mental impairments at steps two and three of the sequential evaluation process;
+Include any required “B” and “C” criteria findings at steps two and three of the sequential evaluation process;

 For a claim(s) filed before March 27, 2017, state the weight given to opinion evidence;

 For a claim(s) filed on or after March 27, 2017, state the persuasiveness of the medical opinion(s) and prior administrative medical findings;

 Include a brief evaluation of the consistency of the claimant's allegations, including any pertinent observations;

 Identify any past relevant work and transferable skills, and evaluate, as necessary;

 Identify any occupations and corresponding job numbers for a step five evaluation, when available;